 Under the terms of the HCR Agreement, Cara Royalty Sub received an initial payment of \$17.5 million less certain transaction costs in November 2023.
 In December 2023, we received an additional \$20.0 million, less certain advisory fees, upon satisfying the milestone event for pricing for Kapruvia[®] (difelikefalin) in Germany being approved above a certain threshold amount per dose.
 The terms of the HCR Agreement also provide for an additional \$2.5 million milestone payment to Cara Royalty Sub upon achievement of a 2024 sales milestone of KORSUVA in Japan.
+As of the date of this filing, we expect to achieve this milestone in the fourth quarter of 2024.

 In order to fund our future operations, including our planned clinical trials at the time, on March 1, 2022, we filed a universal shelf registration statement, or the Shelf Registration Statement, which provides for aggregate offerings of up to \$300.0 million of common stock, preferred stock, debt securities, warrants or any combination thereof.
 The Shelf Registration Statement was declared effective by the Securities and Exchange Commission on May 11, 2022.
 The securities registered under the Shelf Registration Statement include \$154.5 million of unsold securities that had been registered under our previous Registration Statement on Form S-3 (File No. 333-230333) that was declared effective on April 4, 2019.
-On March 6, 2024, the date we filed our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, we became subject to the offering limits in General Instruction I.B.6 of Form S-3.
+On March 6, 2024, the date we filed our Annual Report on Form 10-K for the fiscal year ended December

+31, 2023, we became subject to the offering limits in General Instruction I.B.6 of Form S-3.
 Pursuant to General Instruction I.B.6 of Form S-3, in no event will we sell shares of our common stock under our Shelf Registration Statement with a value of more than one-third of our public float in any 12-month period, so long as our public float is less than \$75.0 million.
 We have not offered and sold any shares of our common stock pursuant to General Instruction I.B.6 to Form S-3 during the prior 12 calendar month period that ends on and includes the date hereof.